Listed below are frequently asked questions related to New Mexico and Istation.

 - What is ISIP Lectura Temprana?

-- ISIP Lectura Temprana is a sophisticated, Web-delivered computer-adaptive testing (CAT) system that provides continuous progress monitoring (CPM) by frequently assessing and reporting student ability in critical domains of Spanish early reading.
+- ISIP Lectura Temprana is a sophisticated, web-delivered computer-adaptive testing (CAT) system that provides continuous progress monitoring (CPM) by frequently assessing and reporting student ability in critical domains of Spanish early reading.

 - The ISIP Lectura Temprana assessment is an authentic Spanish assessment based on sound standards from research and educational testing.
-Designed for students in prekindergarten through third grade who are receiving language arts reading instruction in Spanish, ISIP Lectura Temprana provides teachers and other school personnel with easy-to-interpret, Web-based reports that detail student strengths and deficits and provide links to teacher resources.
+Designed for students in prekindergarten through second grade who are receiving language arts reading instruction in Spanish, ISIP Lectura Temprana provides teachers and other school personnel with easy-to-interpret, web-based reports that detail student strengths and deficits and provide links to teacher resources.
 Use of this data allows teachers to more easily make informed decisions regarding each student’s response to targeted reading instruction and intervention strategies.

 ISIP Lectura Temprana provides growth information in the five critical domains of early reading: